basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 ### Pagination Warning

-Distributed pagination in Riak Search cannot be used reliably when sorting on fields that can have different values per replica of the same object, namely `score` and `_yz_id`.
+Distributed pagination in Riak search cannot be used reliably when sorting on fields that can have different values per replica of the same object, namely `score` and `_yz_id`.
 In the case of sorting by these fields, you may receive redundant objects.
 In the case of `score`, the